 There are a lot of gaming headsets out there, and it can be hard to choose the best one for your needs.
 Latency is an important factor to consider when looking for gaming headsets, especially if you play multiplayer games.
 It can be crucial to make sure you can hear what’s going on in your game exactly when it’s happening.
 For this reason, lots of gamers opt for wired headsets to eliminate latency.
 But wires can be a hassle, especially if you game from your couch.
 Thankfully, there are a bunch of great, low-latency wireless gaming headsets out there.
 Most of them use a wireless transmitter that you hook up to your PC or console, but some are Bluetooth-compatible as well.

-We’ve tested over 350 headphones and below are our recommendations for the best wireless gaming headsets to buy in 2019.
+We’ve tested nearly 400 headphones and below are our recommendations for the best wireless gaming headsets to buy in 2019.
 If you’re looking for gaming headsets with a specific gaming system in mind, check out our recommendations for the best gaming headsets for PC, Xbox One, and PS4.